curryy77/DL_ND_models_comparison/README.md

-# Dieckmann-Law and neighborhood-dependent population dynamics models comparison
+# Implementation and Analysis of the Dieckmann-Law Population Dynamics Model: Numerical Analysis and Comparative Study with a Neighborhood-Dependent Model

 Work in Progress...